 92nd Grand Parade • Saturday, August 15, 2020,

 The Parade application, categories, policies, map, and Rules of the Road are available on our Application Page.
-In 2018 an additional $10 charge is assessed for entries with live or amplified sound on their entry (marching bands and pipe bands excluded).
+An additional $10 charge is assessed for entries with live or amplified sound on their entry (marching bands and pipe bands excluded), entries withe live or amplified sound will be limited.
 There is a $25 late fee for all applications received after the deadline.

 The Grand Parade stages on Gallup Street between Littleton Boulevard north to Caley.
 The street is closed to all traffic except vehicles participating in the parade starting at 7 a.m. on Festival Day.
 Absolutely no vehicles will be allowed to drive on Gallup after 7 a.m. except vehicles in the parade.